 The wheels are great!
 One of my personal favourite parts of the model, something about chrome hubcaps I just love.
-Also the chrome work here is by far best the model has to offer.
-A neat detail that maybe overlooked by some are the tires, they feature multi grove pattern as shown in the photo above.
+Also, the chrome work here is by far best the model has to offer.
+A neat detail that may be overlooked by some is the tires, they feature a multi grove pattern as shown in the photo above.
 Well done AUTOart!

-Motor is to the period, overall nicely detailed.
+The motor is to the period, overall nicely detailed.
 Nothing really stands out, mostly done in silver and black.
 There is some further detail underneath the car, exhaust and transmission round it out.
 Moving to the front storage area the model excels, here you will find a few added bits that really impressed me.
 The removable spare tire first off, this is something rarely seen on the AUTOart model.
-Also the engineering on the hinge here is impressive to say the least.
+Also, the engineering on the hinge here is impressive, to say the least.
 Well done AUTOart!

 The interior is well done!
 Based on photos I’ve seen of the original car AUTOart has captured everything to spec.
-Overall fit and finish shouts quality even though this was known as the ‘People’s Car’, where stretching the dollar came before any luxuries.
-I like it, next to the wheels my favourite part of the model.
+Overall fit and finish shout quality even though this was known as the ‘People’s Car’, where stretching the dollar came before any luxuries.
+Next to the wheels my favourite part of the model.
 Also to mimic the latching mechanism on the doors AUTOart embedded two small magnets in the doors to secure them in the closed position – see photo above.
 Very cool!

-Now I know this model isn’t for everyone and the colour though lack lustre is to the period may not appeal to the masses (there are other colour options available).
-I’m a Volkswagen fan at heart, and not having this iconic car in my collection would be a shame.
-I’m not aware of any other Volkswagen Beetle that has been executed to date with this level of quality today, though not perfect it does shine over most if not all other options.
+Now I know this model isn’t for everyone and the colour though isn’t flashy is period correct.
+This may not appeal to the masses, however, there are other colour options available if you like I’m a Volkswagen fan at heart, and not having this iconic car in my collection would be a shame.
+I’m not aware of any other Volkswagen Beetle that has been executed to date with this level of quality, though not perfect it does shine over most if not all other options.
 Enjoy the pics!